-We consent to the incorporation by reference in the Registration Statements (Form S-8) pertaining to the 2000 and 2007 Stock Option Plans of Espey Mfg. & Electronics Corp. of our report dated September 8, 2011, with respect to the financial statements and schedules of Espey Mfg. & Electronics Corp. included in its Annual Report (Form 10-K) for the year ended June 30, 2011, filed with the Securities and Exchange Commission.
+We hereby consent to the incorporation by reference in the Registration Statements on Form S-8 pertaining to the 2000 and 2007 Stock Option Plans of Espey Mfg. & Electronics Corp. of our report dated September 13, 2012, with respect to the financial statements and schedule of Espey Mfg. & Electronics Corp. included in its Annual Report (Form 10-K) for the year ended June 30, 2012, filed with the Securities and Exchange Commission.

-/s/ EFP Rotenberg LLP Rochester, New York September 8, 2011
+/s/ EFP Rotenberg, LLP Rochester, New York September 13, 2012